-Sally Is Expected To Be A Hurricane When It Hits Gulf Coast Tuesday
+Sally Becomes A Hurricane; Slow-Moving Storm Is Already Drenching Gulf Coast

 At this early stage, Teddy is expected to follow a similar path to Paulette's, although with a sharper turn to the north.

-The other named storm is Tropical Storm Vicky – which formed Monday morning but is expected to quickly devolve.
-Rene is experiencing a similar fate; it was declared a tropical depression over the Atlantic Monday.
+The other named storm is Tropical Storm Vicky – which formed Monday morning but is expected to devolve quickly.
+Rene is experiencing a similar fate; it was declared a tropical depression over the Atlantic on Monday.